facebookincubator/velox/velox/docs/configs.rst

      - string
      - 10MB
      - Maximum bytes for sort writer in one batch of output.
 This is to limit the memory usage of sort writer.
+   * - file-preload-threshold
+     -
+     - integer
+     - 1MB
+     - Usually Velox fetches the meta data firstly then fetch the rest of file.
+But if the file is very small, Velox can fetch the whole file directly to avoid multiple IO requests.
+The parameter control the threshold when whole file is fetched.
+   * - directory-size-guess
+     -
+     - integer
+     - 8MB
+     - Define the data size which is fetched with meta data together to void multiple IO requests.
+It's useful in file format where the immediately following data needs to be fetched after meta data
    * - hive.orc.writer.stripe-max-size
      - orc_optimized_writer_max_stripe_size
      - string